xenophile127/Legend-of-the-Mana-Sword/docs/scripting.md

 ### f3 - sLOAD_ROOM_INSTANT map, screen, x, y
 Changes to the specified screen of the specified map number.
 This should only be used when the screen is faded with sFADE_TO_BLACK or sFADE_TO_WHITE as the load can take multiple frames.

 There are sixteen numbered maps.
 Map zero is the overworld.
-Maps two through six are interrior temple-like rooms.
-Maps eight through 13 are interrior cave-like rooms.
+Maps two through six are interior temple-like rooms.
+Maps eight through 13 are interior cave-like rooms.
 Maps 1, 14, and 15 contain all the other playable screens while map seven contains the title screen, final End screen, and specialized screens used by the in-game map screen.

 Which screen in the map is specified by x and y coordinates with the x coordinate in the high nibble of screen and the y coordinate in the low nibble.